hazelcast/hazelcast-python-client/docs/getting_started.rst

     with the complete code.

-You will see this time we add only the sales employees but we get the list of all known employees including the ones in IT.
-That is because our map lives in the cluster and no matter which client we use, we can access the whole map.
+You will see this time we added only the sales employees but we got the list of all known employees including the ones in IT.
+This is because our map lives in the cluster and no matter which client we use, we can access the whole map.

 You may wonder why we have used ``result()`` method over the ``entry_set()`` method of the ``personnel_map``.
-That is because the Hazelcast Python client is designed to be fully asynchronous.
+This is because the Hazelcast Python client is designed to be fully asynchronous.
 Every method call over distributed objects such as ``put()``, ``get()``, ``entry_set()``, etc. will return a ``Future`` object that is similar to